pytchlang/pytch-build/doc/tutorialcompiler/fromgitrepo.rst

       process.
 (QN: Might one day want to support more than one 'final' branch, to support 'now you try this', or 'alternatively we could have implemented this feature like this.)

+    - Tip revision.

+    - Which source to use for the tutorial text.

 .. py:class:: TutorialRawText